unixorn/awesome-zsh-plugins/README.md

 - [GH](https://github.com/gustavohellwig/gh-zsh) - Setup ZSH on debian/Ubuntu-based linuxes.
 Installs [Powerlevel10k](https://github.com/romkatv/powerlevel10k), [zsh-completions](https://github.com/zsh-users/zsh-completions), [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions), [fast-syntax-highlighting](https://github.com/zdharma-continuum/fast-syntax-highlighting/), and more.
 - [How To Make an Awesome Custom Shell with ZSH](https://linuxstans.com/how-to-make-an-awesome-custom-shell-with-zsh/) - A beginner-friendly tutorial on how to install and configure a ZSH shell.
 - [commandlinepoweruser.com](https://commandlinepoweruser.com/) - Wes Bos' videos introducing ZSH and oh-my-zsh.
-- [Outrageously Useful Tips To Master Your Z Shell](http://reasoniamhere.com/2014/01/11/outrageously-useful-tips-to-master-your-z-shell/) - covers some of the features that ZSH has that Bash doesn't, and using oh-my-zsh.
 - [Profiling ZSH](https://ellie.wtf/notes/profiling-zsh) - Good article about profiling your ZSH setup to optimize startup time.
 - [rs-example](https://github.com/al-jshen/zshplug-rs-example) - An example plugin showing how a Rust program can listen to and process commands from ZSH.
 - [Why ZSH is Cooler than your Shell](https://www.slideshare.net/jaguardesignstudio/why-zsh-is-cooler-than-your-shell-16194692) - slideshare presentation.